Analysis of chaos and regularity in the open Dicke model: INTRODUCTION

 The article is organized as follows.
-In Sec.~\ref{sec:OpenDickeModel}, we introduce the isolated Dicke model, represented by the Dicke Hamiltonian, and its more important features.
-Next, we introduce the open Dicke model, represented by the Dicke Liouvillian, which defines the evolution of the system density matrix through a Lindblad master equation in the Markovian approximation.
-We mention the most important features of the open system also, as the dissipative phase transition.
-In Sec.~\ref{sec:ConvergenceOpenDickeModel}, we propose a convergence criterion for the eigenstates and eigenvalues of the Dicke Liouvillian, which is implemented via exact diagonalization.
-In Sec.~\ref{sec:SpectralAnalysis}, we show the standard procedures to perform the spectral analysis in open quantum systems, as well as a brief review of the spectral analysis in isolated quantum systems.
+In Sec.~\ref{sec:OpenDickeModel}, we introduce the isolated Dicke model and discuss its important features.
+Next, we introduce the open Dicke model using a Lindblad master equation in the Markov approximation and discuss relevant results as the dissipative phase transition.
+In Sec.~\ref{sec:ConvergenceOpenDickeModel}, we propose a convergence criterion for the eigenstates and eigenvalues of the Dicke Liouvillian.
+In Sec.~\ref{sec:SpectralAnalysis}, we outline the standard procedures for performing spectral analysis in open quantum systems, along with a brief review of spectral analysis in isolated quantum systems.
 The main results of the article concerning chaos and regularity in the open Dicke model are shown in Sec.~\ref{sec:ChaosRegularityOpenDickeModel}.
-Finally, our conclusions are summarized and presented in Sec.~\ref{sec:Conclusions}.
+Finally, we summarize our results and present our conclusions in Sec.~\ref{sec:Conclusions}.